praiskup/praiskup.github.io/_posts/2024-03-15-copr-and-pulp-content-hosting.md

 Bad idea?
 ---------

+The primary motivation for this flow is to ensure the smoothest possible experience throughout all phases (repositories available all the time).

 Please let us know if you have any concerns or questions.
 Otherwise, just stay tuned for further updates!

 [tracker]: https://github.com/fedora-copr/copr/issues/2533